 10. Pajama pants

-Who doesn't love homemade pajama pants!
-You'll get a free simple pants pattern in kids sizes 12mo-10 when you sign up for my newsletter.
+Who doesn’t love homemade pajama pants!
+Here’s my free Pajama Pants Pattern in kids sizes 12mo-10.

 I hope you’ve enjoyed my list of the best sewing projects for kids… add your own ideas in the comments, please!

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂